JEP Frequently Asked Questions for Prospective Participants

 - private, shared-use offices and conference rooms for meeting with clients and others;

 - a large amenity space shared by the building;

 - printing and copying capabilities.

 The JEP incubates firms that come in many forms, including LLCs, PCs, LLPs, NFPs, and unincorporated solo practitioners.
-All JEP firms are committed to serving the needs of regular people in a market based, self-sustaining manner.
-Accordingly, though the JEP may incubate a nonprofit firm that sustains itself solely on fees generated from serving low and moderate income clients, the JEP does not support the creation of nonprofit firms that rely on external inputs (like grants) to be sustainable.
+All JEP firms are committed to serving the needs of regular people and small businesses in a market based, self-sustaining manner.
+Accordingly, though the JEP may incubate a nonprofit firm that sustains itself solely on fees generated from serving legal consumers, the JEP does not support the creation of nonprofit firms that rely on external inputs (like grants) to be sustainable.

 All program participants are required to be CBA members in order to tap into existing CBA training and mentoring programs to the maximum extent possible.
 The CBA’s Director of Law Practice Management and Technology is a key partner and the JEP relies on her programming for many aspects of the law practice management and technology curriculum.
-In addition, we are working with the CBA Lawyer Referral Service on referral and partnership possibilities.
+In addition, the JEP works with the CBA Lawyer Referral Service on referral and partnership possibilities.
 We expect the JEP participants will remain strongly tied to the CBA after the program.